ml-opensource/Rye/README.md

 ### Display Default Rye with Custom Configuration

-If you want to have more control of the alert view you can add keys and values to the `RyeConfiguration` as shown here.
+If you want to have more control over the alert view, you can add keys and values to the `RyeConfiguration` dictionary as shown below:

 ```swift
 import Rye